-Table 10A-31 Table 10A-32 Housing Element Public Comment Summary
+Table 10A-32 - Housing Element Public Comment Summary

-Housing Element Topic Issue Raised During Public Input City Staff Response Non-Governmental Cons traints Impacts of UCSB UCSB growth putting strain on housing in Goleta.
+Housing Element Topic Issue Raised During Public Input City Staff Response ministerial application processing, and reduced development standards.
+Non-Governmental Const traints Impacts of UCSB UCSB growth putting strain on housing in Goleta.
 While housing demand generated by UCSB affects the housing market in Goleta and the South Coast area generally, this issue is outside the scope of the City's Housing Element because UCSB is not within the City boundaries.
 Housing need related to UCSB was one of the planning factors considered by SBCAG in the RHNA allocation to the County.
 The City coordinates with UCSB on growth impacts as part of a separate process and via a UCSB Long Range Development Plan settlement agreement.
 The settlement agreement includes mechanisms to pace UCSB student/faculty growth with UCSB-provided housing.
 Water Lack of water for new development.
-Program HE 5.2 in the Housing Plan includes a commitment to work cooperatively with Goleta Water District to seek a solution to the water supply issue.
-However, water will remain an issue under the SAFE Ordinance for the foreseeable future.
+Program HE 5.2 in the Housing Plan includes a commitment to work cooperatively with Goleta Water District to address water resource issues .
 The City only processes applications for development that have access to water.
 Construction Costs Increases in construction costs provide financial challenges to development.
 The impact of construction cost on the cost of housing is noted in the constraints analysis but this issue is determined primarily by broader forces in the economy (such as the cost of materials and the availability of skilled construction labor) and therefore is beyond the City's control.
 Airport Limits on development adjacent to runway ends of the Santa Barbara Airport.
 Discussion of the impact of the airport (such as hazard zones where residential uses are prohibited) is included in the constraints analysis.
 The inventory of sites to accommodate Goleta's share of regional housing needs does not rely upon potential housing development in such areas impacted by the Airport.
 City Regulations Short-Term Vacation Rentals (STVRs) STVRs can reduce available housing stock for permanent residential use.
 A discussion of STVR is included in the Technical Appendix.
 Program HE 1.7 includes a commitment to monitor, report, and possibly revise STVR regulations, as needed.
 Development Impact Fees Amount of fees can inhibit development and/or create funding challenges.
 Although impact fees add to the cost of housing, due to statewide limitations on local property tax revenues imposed by Proposition 13, cities must rely on impact fees or special taxes to fund the cost of infrastructure needed to serve new housing.
 Program 2.4 includes a commitment to revisit the Beneficial Projects resolution as it relates to affordable and special needs housing projects.
 Environmental Regulations/Constraints Environmentally Sensitive Habitat Area (ESHA) regulations can limit development or create uncertainty in the process.
 The presence of ESHAs can limit housing development on affected properties.
 To address this issue, Program 2.1 includes a commitment to review the residential density standards methodology and consider using gross rather than net lot area in determining the allowable housing density while still applying ESHA and ESHA buffer protections.
 Project Certainty Discretionary processes required by the City can create uncertainty, adding cost and time to entitlement process.
-The City is currently in the process of preparing Objective Design Standards that will facilitate streamlined project review.
-In addition, Program HE 3.2 includes a commitment to review the Major Use Permit requirement for large residential care facilities.
+The City recently prepared Objective Design Standards that will facilitate streamlined project review.
+Subprogram HE 2.1(j) streamlined processing for 100% affordable project, utilizing the objective design standards.
+Subprogram HE 2.1(k) includes amendments to certain entitlement findings to provide greater project certainty.
+In addition, Subprogram H# 2.1(g) includes a commitment to remove the requirement for a Major CUP for mixed-use housing projects and Program HE 3.2 includes a commitment to review the Major Use Permit requirement for large residential care facilities.